Dose of Reality: Opioids Treatment and Recovery

 - Naltrexone (Vivitrol®): Naltrexone is available as a monthly injection.
 Any health care professional who can legally prescribe medication can provide it.

-The first step in medication-assisted recovery is talking with your health care provider or one of the providers listed below to learn which approach is best for you.
-If you are unable to pay for medication-assisted recovery services, contact your county or tribal health and human services department.
+The first step in being prescribed medications for opioid use disorder as part of a treatment plan is talking with your health care provider or one of the providers listed below to learn which medication is best for you.
+If you are unable to pay for medications for opioid use disorder, contact your tribal nation or county health and human services department.

-Opioid treatment programs provide all forms of medication-assisted recovery.
+Opioid treatment programs provide all medications for opioid use disorder.

 Map